COVID-19 update: Amnesty International UK’s door-to-door fundraising will resume from 3 May.

 How do I know if the fundraiser is legitimate?

 Our fundraisers will always wear Amnesty International UK branded t-shirts or jackets.
 They will also carry official identification cards including a photo and unique fundraiser ID number, both of which are required by law.
-The identification card will also carry the name of the agency they work for – SMILE Fundraising or APPCO UK.
+The identification card will also carry the name of the agency they work for – SMILE Fundraising.
 All fundraisers will have a larger version of their ID badge (either on a piece of paper, or on their tablet) – so even from a distance of 2m you will be able to check their details.

 How do I amend or cancel my direct debit if I sign up and change my mind?